irvento/PersonalPortfolio/PersonalPortfolio/README.md

-# ICONHOVER
+# Portfolio
-Animated elements are at the about me page.

-here's the live server: https://raw.githack.com/irvento/PersonalPortfolio/main/pages/index.html

-IT23B (IT38) Elective 1 (Web System and Technologies)
+🎆IT23B (IT38) Elective 1 (Web System and Technologies)
+🎇IT24B Event Driven Programming

 IRVEN L. ABARQUEZ